This guide will tell you where to head to for the best street art in Melbourne. This city is in itself, one giant work of art.

 I highly advise holding your nose while strolling down the street.
 Judging from the smell, it moonlights as a late night toilet for men, as well as a canvas for street artists.

-This is one of the smaller laneways featuring street art in Melbourne, but there are some cool, colourful murals to check out, such as this one by Heesco.
-The street artist hails from Mongolia and has painted a model of the same background.
+This is one of the smaller laneways featuring street art in Melbourne, but there are some vibrant, colourful murals to check out, including works by Heesco.
+This street artist hails from Mongolia and has painted a model of the same background.

-There’s a few good pieces of graffiti on the lane too, such as works by Bailer.
+There’s a few good pieces of professional-grade graffiti (not bored teenager sprawl) in the lane too, by Bailer.

 Grab a drink: at the Whiskey Den.

-This laneway runs right alongside popular restaurant Chin Chin and previously featured an impressive mural by Heesco, of some of the world’s top (male) chefs.
+This laneway runs right alongside popular restaurant Chin Chin and previously featured an impressive mural by Heesco, of some of the world’s top (mostly male) chefs.
 Ben Shewry, Joan Roca, Massimo Bottura, Daniel Humm and Heston Blumenthal had all made an appearance.

-However, now you’ll find a portrait of notorious Australian journalist Julian Assange, along with other portraits by artist Lushsux, who paints pop-culture figures.
+However, now you’ll find a mural of notorious Australian journalist Julian Assange, along with other portraits by artist Lushsux, who paints pop-culture figures.